-1 st Tardy: 10 Minute detention to be served with the teacher.
-2 nd Tardy: 10 Minute detention to be served with the teacher.
-3 rd Tardy: 10 Minute detention to be served with the teacher and the teacher will make a documented phone - call to the parent/guardian.
+1 st Tardy: 2 nd Tardy: 10 Minute detention to be served with the teacher.10 Minute detention to be served with the teacher.12 Minute detention to be served with the teacher.
+3 rd Tardy: 10 Minute detention to be served with the teacher and the teacher will make a documented phone call to the parent/guardian.
 4 th + Tardy Office Referral